James Renwick (Covenanter): Trial and execution

 "No!
 I own all authority that has its prescriptions and limitations from the Word of God; but I cannot own this usurper as lawful king, seeing both by the Word of God such a one is incapable to bear rule, and also by the ancient laws of the kingdom which admit none to the Crown of Scotland until he swear to defend the Protestant Religion, which a man of his profession cannot do."

 Graham, the captain of the guard, struck with his slight build, small stature, and youthful look, exclaimed: ‘What, is this the boy Renwick that the nation hath been so much troubled with?’

 Under examination by the privy council he concealed nothing, and made a favourable impression by his frankness and courage.
-He was indicted (3 Feb.) on three counts—disowning the king's authority, maintaining the unlawfulness of paying the cess, and the lawfulness of defensive arms.
+He was indicted (3 Feb.) on three counts - disowning the king's authority, maintaining the unlawfulness of paying the cess, and the lawfulness of defensive arms.
 Before his trial his mother and other friends were admitted to see him.
 On 8 February he was tried by the court of session and a jury of fifteen.
 The trial was conducted with unusual moderation, but Renwick's answers to interrogatories fully admitted the truth of all three charges, and he was sentenced to be hanged in the Grassmarket on 12 February.
 Subsequently, and contrary to his wishes, he was reprieved to 17 February.
 After sentence his friends were denied access to him, but he was visited by numbers of the clergy, catholic, episcopalian, and presbyterian of the moderate sort.
 John Paterson, archbishop of Glasgow, was frequently with him, trying hard to get him to petition for a further reprieve, which would certainly have been granted, and his life might have been saved.
 But Renwick was immovable in his determination to suffer for his principles; it became a proverb, ‘Begone, as Mr. Renwick said to the priests.’
+Renwick was thereupon sentenced to die by hanging.

 On 16 February he penned his dying testimony and a letter to his followers.
 Even on the morning of his execution he was offered his life if he would sign a petition for pardon.
 On the scaffold he sang a psalm, read a chapter, and prayed at length.
-He suffered on 17 Feb.
-1688, having just completed his twenty-sixth year.
+The sentence was carried out on 17 February 1688, in the Grassmarket, Edinburgh.
+Following his execution, Renwick's head and hands were severed and affixed to the gates of the city.

 He is celebrated as the last of the martyrs of the covenant, James Guthrie being one of the first.
 The two are thus commemorated in the inscription upon the ‘martyrs' monument’ in the kirkyard at Greyfriars' Kirk, where the original Covenant of 1638 has been signed: